munificent/craftinginterpreters/book/optimization.md

 semantics and ensure we don't break existing features when we add new ones.
 We have similar needs when it comes to performance:

-1. How do we validate that an optimization *does* improve performance and by how much?
+1. How do we validate that an optimization *does* improve performance, and by how much?

 2. How do we ensure that other unrelated changes don't *regress* performance?